top of page

 This is a 5 day course held online across 5 Sundays.

-It has been developed in line with the BACP Stage 1 curriculum for counselling young people and will be held on the following dates in 2024.
+It has been developed in line with the BACP Stage 1 curriculum for counselling young people and

 Each day runs between 9.30 and 3.30pm.

-The fee is £400 which can be paid either in full or in three instalments.
+The fee is £450 which can be paid either in full or in three instalments.

 If you are interested please email